woossi0/suite/docs/usermanual/source/dataadmin/pgDBAdmin/security.rst

 Read-only users
 ~~~~~~~~~~~~~~~

-For users who only need to query but not update or delete data, read-only access can be granted.
-For example, a web publishing application may require access to a particular database table.
-The application will be granted specific access to the table, but will also inherit the necessary system access for PostGIS operations from the ``postgis_reader`` role.
+For users who only need to query but not update or delete data, read-only access to the database can be granted.
+For example, if a web publishing application requires access to the ``nyc_streets`` table, read-only access to that specific table can be granted.
+The applications could also inherit the necessary system access for PostGIS operations from a ``postgis_reader`` role.

-The following example will create a new user ``app1`` with SELECT privileges on a specific table and assign the user to the new ``postgis_reader`` role.
+The following example will create a new user ``app1`` with SELECT privileges on the ``nyc_streets`` table and assign the user to the ``postgis_reader`` role.

 .. code-block:: sql